effyli/effyli.github.io/content/news/_index.md

 num_news: 5

 news_items:
+- text: "Our paper titled *'Towards Efficient Data Wrangling with LLMs using Code Generation'* got accepted to [DEEM@SIGMOD'24](https://deem-workshop.github.io/)!
+I will be in Chile to present our work."
+  extra_text: "May 2024."
+  date: 2024-05-17
 - text: "Our paper titled *'Do Instruction-tuned Large Language Models Help with Relation Extraction?'* got accepted to [ISWC LM-KBC workshop](https://lm-kbc.github.io/workshop2023/)!"
   extra_text: "August 2023."
   date: 2023-08-31